Limitations

 * You cannot use multiple In-Memory DB instances simultaneously, but each for a particular use case.

 * You have access to ten default In-Memory DB instances, which are numbered to differentiate them.
-However, it is not possible to add or rename the instances after creation.
+However, adding or renaming the instances after creation is impossible.

 * The total upper limit for CPU cores depends on your quota.
 A single instance cannot exceed 16 cores.